I'll always remember the first time I traveled to Charleston.

 Charleston is all about history, and the intersection of culture in America.
-What do Edgar Allen Poe and Flavor Flav have in common?
-They both lived in Charleston.
-So did John F. Kennedy and Blackbeard the Pirate, Samuel Morse and Stephen Colbert.
+What do Edgar Allen Poe and Flavor Fav have in common?
+They each lived in Charleston.
+So did John F Kennedy and Blackbeard the pirate, Samuel Morse and Stephen Colbert.
 And that's just for starters.

 Charleston remains a city of history and myth, of legend and storytelling, of visions and yes, of ghosts.

-If you visit in April, May or October, the weather is at its best, when it’s not too hot or humid.
-At the same time, there’s not much of a “slow” season in Charleston — January is your best bet.
+If you visit in April, May and October, the weather is at its best, when it’s not too hot or humid.
+At the same time, there’s not much of a “slow” season in Charleston—January is your best bet.
 The city doesn’t see the same dip in downtown hotel occupancy and rates that you’ll see elsewhere.
 People are shopping in the King Street area up until Christmas time.
 Christmas has the Holiday Festival of Lights (more than a million lights in James Island County Park) and the restored plantations are all decked out.

 Still, no matter what time of year you travel to Charleston, be prepared to be colorfully entertained.
 Again, this is a city that thrives on myths, legends and miracles.

 TODAY’s Takeaway: Teen recalls dad’s sacrifice, Underwood tackles ‘Sound of Music’

 A grumpy White House dog, the sole survivor of a family tragedy, and a country star tackling a risky role were all part of...

 - 'He is now at peace': Mandela dies in South Africa

 - Mandela made lasting mark on pop culture